opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## Pipeline configuration

-The following sections describe examples of different types of pipelines and how to configure them.
+The following sections describe examples of different types of pipelines and how to configure each type.

 ### Example: Trace analytics pipeline